 Now, I’ve learned my lesson well.
 I’m trying to observe proper pacing with regard to my other activities in life such as my main gig which is online selling.

 Prepare Yourself to Get Frustrated Every Now and Then

-So, I channeled my frustration into creating solutions that will fit my problem.
-I’m constantly experimenting with my schedule to find the most optimal way of managing all of my day to day task.
+So, I channeled my frustration into creating solutions that would fit my problem.
+I’m constantly experimenting with my schedule to find the most optimal way of managing all of my day-to-day tasks.

 Frustration comes and goes and the most important thing to know is that it can be managed and resolved just like everything else.

 Collaboration with other bloggers is something that I was planning to do after my first year because I wanted to build some content and traffic first.

 However, since my traffic did not grow in the first year, I placed this plan on hold because I was too intimidated to contact other bloggers.

 Looking back, I think that I should have pushed through with the plan in the first year even when I had small traffic because later on, I realized that fellow bloggers are very open and very welcoming in collaborating with others.